zackiles/cursor-workbench/MDX_EDITOR_INTEGRATION.md

 ## Overview

-The VS Code extension has been successfully updated to use MDX Editor for editing `.rule` files with YAML frontmatter and markdown content.
+The Cursor Workbench VS Code extension has been successfully updated to use MDX Editor for editing `.rule` files with YAML frontmatter and markdown content.
 The integration provides a rich markdown editing experience with frontmatter support.

 ## Features